-Ours is not the only Hall of Fame devoted to culinary luminaries, it must be said.
-There are regional versions in Arizona, central Florida, Colorado, and the Chicago area; New York's Institute of Culinary Education honors celebrated graduates and the American Academy of Chefs does the same for retired member chefs.
+Ours is not the only Hall of Fame devoted to culinary luminaries.
+There are regional versions in Arizona, Colorado, and the Chicago area, among other places.
+Our sister publication the Orlando Sentinel has its own Culinary Hall of Fame.
+New York's Institute of Culinary Education honors celebrated graduates, and the American Academy of Chefs does the same for retired member chefs.
 Then there's something called the Culinary Hall of Fame ("Honoring ALL Things Culinary"), run by Colorado-based chef Fred Roosli, which honors a miscellaneous selection of chefs (Paul Bocuse, Cat Cora), culinary schools, TV shows, restaurants, internet sites, charitable organizations, and even a few recipes (layered eggplants with tomato, scallops, and seafood vinaigrette; roasted beef tenderloin with yam fries and ponzu sauce).

 Our aim was to identify people both living and dead — chefs, restaurateurs, cookbook writers and authors, food producers, or anyone else in any aspect of the food trade — who have been of overriding importance to the development of cuisine and/or our experience of what we cook and eat.

 To do this, we reached out to selected members of The Daily Meal Council and asked them to nominate those men and women they thought were most deserving of this recognition.The nominees this year, as in years past, ranged from the familiar to the less so.
 They were American, French, Italian, English, Korean, Chinese, Japanese, and Vietnamese; chefs, restaurateurs, writers, farmers, advocates, inventors, and businessmen; their birth years spanned roughly 500 years, from 1500 to 1970.